sh1ftx/sh1ftx/README.md

-## About Me:
+## ABOUT ME:

-<p>Hello!
+<p>Hey!
 My name is Kayki Ivan and I am currently a college student at the Federal Institute of Piauí.</p>

 <ul>
   <li><strong>Academic Background:</strong>